cheshi-mantu/www-diary/pages/household/raspivpnrouter.md

 This is the interface we want our TV box to use for the internet access.

-Also we can check if openvpn is running
+Also we can check if OpenVPN is running

 ```she
 ps aux | grep openvpn